luxui/lux-core/SIREN+LUX.md

 simple/static data transfer in: `actions`, `entities`, and `links`.
 These additional affordances enable the API to provide more - if not all - necessary application control information in each response.
-This additional information means that the application and API need to have less "[shared knowledge]"; and therefore puts all control of the application in the domain of the API.
+This additional information means that the application and API need to have less "shared knowledge"; and therefore puts all control of the application in the domain of the API.
 The UI is then only responsible for display based on the API responses.